No Myth

 "No Myth" is a song by rock singer Michael Penn from his debut album March.

 Released as his debut single in the fall of 1989, the song became Penn's only top 40 hit on the U.S. Billboard Hot 100, peaking at #13.
-A vintage electro-mechanical keyboard instrument Chamberlin was used by Patrick Warren in the song and can be seen in the video as well.
+A vintage electro-mechanical keyboard instrument (called the Chamberlin) was used by Penn's long-time musical collaborator Patrick Warren in the song and can be seen in the video as well.